11.80 REINFORCED CONCRETE CULVERTS

 Construction of curtain walls on culvert footings usually is quite a problem because of the difficulty in maintaining the excavation in proper condition while placing concrete.

 If material to be excavated is of such nature that neat lines for the curtain wall cannot be maintained, the project engineer may allow forming and placing the curtain wall to the bottom of the footing.
 Mud must be prevented from working up into the concrete.
 If necessary, the footing for the curtain wall should be treated as provided by Specification 2402.03, C .
-As an option, and with the approval of the project engineer, steel sheet piling may be used instead of a poured curtain wall.
-This optional method of curtain wall construction is intended to address site conditions in which it is not reasonably practical for the contractor to dewater and excavate.
-Sheet pile curtain walls are not a substitute for cast-in-place curtain walls when they can be accomplished.
+As an option, and with the approval of the project engineer, steel sheet piling or alternate precast curtain wall may be used instead of a poured curtain wall.
+These optional methods of curtain wall construction are intended to address site conditions in which it is not reasonably practical for the contractor to dewater and excavate.
+Sheet pile curtain walls and alternate precast curtain walls are not a substitute for cast-in-place curtain walls when they can be accomplished.

 Sheet Pile Curtain Wall